1. Resource Library

 Tracking accounts receivable turnover ratio shows you how quickly the company is converting its receivables into cash on an average basis.
 Finance teams can use AR turnover ratio when making balance sheet forecasts, as it provides a general expectation of when receivables will be paid.
 This allows companies to forecast how much cash they’ll have on hand so they can better plan their spending.

 Some corporate lenders will also look at a businesses’ accounts receivable turnover ratio to assess their financial health.
-Businesses hoping to secure funding or receive credit will want to ensure their receivables turnover is in a healthy place.
+Businesses hoping to secure funding or receive credit will want to ensure their AR turnover is in a healthy place.

 Accounts receivable turnover ratio also gives companies quick insight into how well their collections team is following up on overdue payments, how effective their credit policies are, and their customer base’s creditworthiness.